 Association of crowding and bed-sharing with pneumonia

+Adjusted ORs for all exposures of interest in the study were generated including age, gender, season and location in the final regression models, with few additional confounders being identified (see footnotes Tables 3 and 5).
 Findings related to crowding and bed-sharing are shown in Table 2, web-Table A and Table 3.
-Adjusted ORs for all crowding and bed-sharing-related exposures were generated including age, gender, season and location (a priori) in the final regression model, with no other confounders being identified in exploratory analyses.
 There was no consistent evidence of associations between the number of people in the compound, household or house and pneumonia (severe or non-severe).
 There was also little evidence of an association between pneumonia and the number of people sleeping in the same room as the sick child.

 Having someone coughing in the house was associated with severe pneumonia (compared to community controls (adjOR 2.5, 95%CI [1.8-3.5], p<0.001) and non-severe pneumonia (adjOR 3.1, [2.0-4.8], p<0.001)).
 There was strong evidence of associations between bed-sharing with someone with a cough and both severe pneumonia (adjOR 5.1 [3.2-8.2], (p<0.001) and non-severe pneumonia (adjOR 7.3 [4.1-13.1], (p<0.001), in comparison with community controls.